-The writings of Martin Luther came to the rich Hanseatic city very quickly by travelling merchants.
+The Reformation in Lower Saxony began in the rich Hanseatic city of Braunschweig, to which the writings of Martin Luther came very quickly by travelling merchants.
 One of Braunschweig's civics also gave them to a young monk at the Saint Aegidius Abbey, who started, supported by his abbot, to study theology in Erfurt in the same year.
 In 1520 the monk, called Gottschalk Kruse, continued his studies in Wittenberg and with the support of Martin Luther he became Doctor Theologiae already in 1521.
 In December 1521 Kruse returned to Braunschweig and until his flight in January 1522 he preached the ideas of Luther to the civics of Braunschweig.
 Also in 1522 he wrote the first Lutheran script of Lower Saxony, which was printed in Braunschweig in the same year.
 In late 1522 Kruse returned to Braunschweig, but already in February 1523 he had to leave the city again and this time he never returned.

 Gottschalk Kruse found a new home in Celle, where he helped Duke Ernst I of Brunswick-Lüneburg to spread the Reformation in his territory.
 In 1527 Kruse left Celle to continue his preachings in Harburg, where he also died in 1540.

 Duke Ernst I of Brunswick-Lüneburg (1497-1546), also known as Ernst the Confessor, spent parts of his youth at the court of Frederick the Wise in Wittenberg, where he also met Martin Luther.
 In 1520 Ernst and his brother became regents of Brunswick-Lüneburg.
 In 1524 he introduced the Reformation in the capital city Celle and in 1527 in the whole territory.
-Also in 1527 Ernst I became sole ruler, after his brother became Baron of Harburg.
-In 1530 he signed the Augsburg Confession and also brought back Urbanus Rhegius from Augsburg, who worked to spread the Reformation.
+Also in 1527 he became sole ruler, after his brother became Baron of Harburg.
+In 1530 Ernst signed the Augsburg Confession and also brought back Urbanus Rhegius from Augsburg, who helped to spread the Reformation.